vitorhmf/irish-sea/README.md

 * Improve model results
 * Search for an API to collect data in the portal
-* Develop a deployment to query the temperature forecast.
+* Develop a deployment to query the temperature prediction.
 For example, a telegram bot guiding fishermen about sea temperature.

 [Back to the top](https://github.com/vitorhmf/irish-sea#2-data-pipeline)